 If you haven't utilized B2B influencer marketing in your B2B strategy, you're missing out on a potentially hefty chunk of revenue, as well as a great resource.
-B2B buyers are well-educated, and according to Sprout Content, 72% of them look for recommendations from industry peers before making a purchase decision.
+B2B buyers are well-educated, and often look for recommendations from industry peers before making a purchase decision.

-That means that if you're the only one promoting your brand, 72% of buyers will likely pass you over.
+If you're the only one promoting your brand, most B2B buyers will likely pass you over.
 At the very least, you'll have to work very hard to win them over.
 In using influencer marketing, you are not only increasing your credibility, but also extending your reach to build awareness of your brand and boost lead generation.

 Let's take a look at six practical steps that will help you to start your own B2B influencer marketing strategy.